danicat/pacgo/step05/README.md

 It's worthwhile to mention that strings in Go are immutable.
 We couldn't simply assign a space to a given position in a string.
 It wouldn't work.

 Hence, we are using here a trick by creating a new string composed by two slices of the original string.
-The two slices together make the exact same original string except for one position, that we replace with an space.
+The two slices together make the exact same original string except for one position, that we replace with a space.

 For more information about slices, please see [here](https://blog.golang.org/go-slices-usage-and-internals).